 Current FUBiS courses:

-- Twentieth Centruy Berlin: People, Places, Words (FUBiS Online Course, Summer 2020)
+- Twentieth Centruy Berlin: People, Places, Words (FUBiS Term I 2021 Online Course)

 Until 2014 Dr. Lauren van Vuuren taught history in the Department of Historical Studies at the University of Cape Town.
 A research project on Ulrike Meinhof and left wing terrorism in West Germany in the 1970s led her to the Freie Universität on an Erasmus Mundus Academic Research Fellowship from 2012 – 2013.
 She has since relocated to Berlin, where she is conducting research on the different conceptualisations of active resistance in East and West Berlin between 1968 and 1989.
 In 2013 she was awarded the Thomas Pringle Award for Best South African Short Story, and is continuing her literary writing in Berlin.